gitaaronc/autohubpp/README.md

 Documentation will be made available.

 Intention of Project

  To create a fully customizable home automation hub.
  This server software is written in C++.
 It was designed to provide TCP/IP support to Insteon PLM.
  PLM's supported: Serial / USB
  Additional support for Insteon Hub is available but has not been pushed to my github repo.
+ <b>NO</b> Insteon accounts are required.

  Requirements
  - Boost